-10. Make any adjustments to catheter under fluoroscopy.
+- 12. Make any adjustments to catheter under fluoroscopy.
 The distal tip should be located just before the junction of the superior vena cava and the right atrium.
-Femoral placement to be determined by

-11. Once proper placement is confirmed, remove guidewire and stylet and close

-- 12. Attach syringes to both extensions and open clamps.
+Femoral tip placement to be determined by physician. - 13.
+Once proper placement is confirmed, remove guidewire. - 14.
+Attach syringes to both extensions and open clamps.
 Blood should aspirate easily from both arterial and venous sides.
-If either side exhibits excessive resistance to blood aspiration, the catheter may need to be rotated or repositioned to obtain adequate blood flow. - 13.
+If either side exhibits excessive resistance to blood aspiration, the catheter may need to be rotated or repositioned to obtain adequate blood flows. - 15.
 Once adequate aspiration has been achieved, both lumens should be irrigated with saline filled syringes using quick bolus technique.
-Assure extension clamps are open during irrigation procedure. - 14.
-Clamp the extensions, remove the syringes, and place an end cap on each luer lock connector.
-Avoid air embolism by keeping tubing clamped at all times when not in use and by filling the catheter with saline prior to use.
-With each change in tubing connections, purge air from the catheter and all connecting tubing and caps. - 15.
-Immediately after insertion, confirm proper placement of the tip of the catheter with fluoroscopy.
+Assure that extension clamps are open during irrigation procedure. - 16.
+Close the extension clamps, remove the syringes, and place an end cap on each luer lock connector.
+Avoid air embolism by keeping extension tubing clamped at all times when not in use and by aspirating then irrigating the catheter with saline prior to each use.
+With each change in tubing connections, purge air from the catheter and all connecting tubing and caps. - 17.
+To maintain patency, a heparin lock must be created in both lumens.
+Refer to hospital heparinization guidelines.